 Physical Agent Modalities: An Overview for Beginners

-Are you new to physical agent modalities, also known as PAMs?
+Are you new to using physical agent modalities, also known as PAMs?

 The use of physical agent modalities was controversial in the profession of occupational therapy for many years.
 But, as professional roles and licensure acts were passed, the use of these modalities by OTs was clarified and approved by the American Occupational Therapy Association (AOTA).

-In 2008, AOTA published a position paper on the use of physical agent modalities that every occupational therapist should review prior to using modalities.
-It emphasizes that PAMs are used by OTs as treatments to prepare an area for other treatment techniques, such as functional activity.
+In 2008, AOTA published (and updated in 2020) a position paper on the use of physical agent modalities that every occupational therapist should review prior to using modalities.
+The paper emphasizes that PAMs are used by OTs as treatments to prepare an area for other treatment techniques, such as functional activity.

 PAMs may also be used concurrently with therapeutic activity or exercise.
-The use of PAMs without applying their effects to occupational performance is not considered occupational therapy.
+We want to note that the use of PAMs without applying their effects to occupational performance is not considered occupational therapy.
 OTs should always use PAMs with the ultimate goal of improving their patients’ functional abilities.

-Keeping that in mind, this article will provide you with a brief listing of some of the more commonly used physical agent modalities.
+Keeping the above in mind, this article will provide you with a brief description of some of the more commonly used physical agent modalities.

 You will encounter many of these modalities in adult inpatient, outpatient and long-term care settings.
-If you are not familiar with PAMs, you should also seek out additional training in their use before including them in your practice.
+If you are not familiar with PAMs, you should also seek out additional continuing education and training in their use before you include them in your practice.

 Superficial Thermal Modalities